State of Washington Classified Job Specification

 Knowledge and Abilities

-Knowledge of: Department and partner programs & services; interviewing techniques & principles; agency policy & procedures; labor market trends, to include social & economic conditions; computer applications; basic principles of supervision.
+Knowledge of: Department and partner programs and services; interviewing techniques and principles; agency policy and procedures; labor market trends, to include social and economic conditions; computer applications; basic principles of supervision.

-Ability to: Communicate effectively, orally and in writing, in both group or individual settings; conduct effective interviews and meetings; lead and work in a team based environment; establish and maintain effective interpersonal relationships with customers, peers, management, staff & partners; perform advanced computer applications & internet operations; work with diverse populations; manage multiple resources; work in a fast paced environment demonstrating flexibility and ability to adapt to change; and recruit & engage customers into a system that provides a multitude of services to meet their needs.
+Ability to: communicate effectively, orally and in writing, in both group or individual settings; conduct effective interviews and meetings; lead and work in a team based environment; establish and maintain effective interpersonal relationships with customers, peers, management, staff and partners; perform advanced computer applications and internet operations; work with diverse populations; manage multiple resources; work in a fast paced environment demonstrating flexibility and ability to adapt to change; and recruit and engage customers into a system that provides a multitude of services to meet their needs.

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

-Two years of experience as a WorkSource Specialist 4 or equivalent class within the Employment Security Department, or in another state's Employment Security agency.
+One year experience as a WorkSource Specialist 5 and designated as a lead worker within the Employment Security Department, or in an equivalent class with another state’s Employment Security agency.

-A Bachelor's degree and five years of professional level experience in social or human resource services, public relations, or public contact work, such as: unemployment insurance, social services, human resource services, education, public relations, benefits programs, insurance claims, law enforcement, banking, and real estate.
+A Bachelor's degree social science, human resources, business administrations or related field, and five years of professional level experience, in social or human resource services, public relations, or public contact work, such as: unemployment insurance, social services, human resource services, education, public relations, benefits programs, insurance claims, including one year as a designated lead worker or workforce development.

-A Master's degree will substitute for one year of the required professional experience.
+A Master's degree will substitute for one year of the required experience.

 Class Specification History